guino/BazzDoorbell/README.md

 ![snapshot](https://raw.githubusercontent.com/guino/BazzDoorbell/master/img/snap-cgi.png)

-It is a low resolution snapshot but it definitely works for alerts/previews/etc (plent for my ios app, domoticz etc which crunch down a bunch of camera images together).
+It is a low resolution snapshot but it definitely works for alerts/previews/etc (plenty for my ios app, domoticz etc which crunch down a bunch of camera images together).

 Last (for now) I also put together a 'mjpeg' stream (mjpeg.cgi in github), which basically does the same as the snap.cgi but in a loop (with the proper headers) so that I can actually see a 'moving feed' of the camera from app/browser/etc.